YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 And a large number of grafts is certainly not automatic proof of quality.

-As Dr. Mehmet Demircioglu, after more than 10 years of performing hair transplant surgery, I have learned that one of the biggest problems in this field is not only poor surgery but also a poor understanding of what a genuinely good result should look like.
+After more than 10 years of performing hair transplant surgery, Dr. Mehmet Demircioglu has learned that one of the biggest problems in this field is not only poor surgery but also a poor understanding of what a genuinely strong result needs to look like.

-In my opinion, the best hair transplant is not the one that chases an impossible teenage-density at any cost.
+The best hair transplant is not the one that chases impossible teenage density at any cost.
 It is not the one that sounds most impressive in a consultation.
 And it is not the one that simply covers the widest area on paper.

-That is the standard I believe patients should use when judging results.
+That is the standard I want patients to use when judging results.

-And that is also the standard I believe every surgeon should use when planning them.
+And that is also the standard every surgeon needs to use when planning them.